wowasa/x3ml/README.md

 	An application of X3ML which came up during discussions at the beginning of this project involved extracting semantic information with the intent of finding correct instance URIs.
 This implies a relatively small extension to the original idea of the X3ML engine because it will have to provide modified source records as well as RDF in its output.

-	When [instance matching](http://prezi.com/povcuuboyyg5/culture-brokers-enrichment/) is performed and URIs are found, it must be explcitly known how to substitute them back into the source data.
+	When [instance matching](http://prezi.com/povcuuboyyg5/culture-brokers-enrichment/) is performed and URIs are found, it must be explicitly known how to substitute them back into the source data.
 The X3ML engine will decorate the source record tree with placeholders so that the results of the instance matching can find their way back to the right locations in the source.

 # Download